Doctor of Pharmacy

 • Are interested in applying as a transfer applicant from another University of Rhode Island college.

+Priority deadline is December 1 for scholarship consideration.
 We strongly encourage you to complete your application by March 1 to ensure you have time for interviews.
-The official deadline is June 1.
+The official deadline is May 1.
 We utilize the Pharmacy College Application Service (PharmCAS)a centralized application system.
 You can learn more about our program requirements on our PharmCAS Directory page.

 In addition to the academic requirements, students must be able to meet the requirements for a pharmacy intern license and certain introductory and advanced practice sites also require you to undergo a criminal background check and submit to drug testing.
 Students are expected to meet the technical standards and adhere to the professional standards of behavior.